 First Aid Kit & Multi Tool

 The easiest thing to do for a first aid kit is to buy one that is already assembled with everything that you need.
-The Ultralight Adventure Medical Kit is less than 3 oz. and will cover you for bug bites, scrapes, blisters, and most things that could possibly happen on a day hike.
+This mini first aid kit has hospital grade supplies, comes in a waterproof clamshell case, and will cover you for bug bites, scrapes, blisters, and most things that could possibly happen on a day hike.

 A Swiss Army knife comes in handy for anything from minor gear repairs to using the tweezers to remove a tick.